20 Reasons to Own a Gun Safe

 20. Protection from harmful animals

-In certain parts of the country, wild animals are encroaching on your property and could harm your pets and even a small child.
+In certain parts of the country, wild animals are infringing on your property and could harm your pets and even a small child.
 So if coyotes, which roam near homes only an hour’s trip from Chicago, threaten you.
-So, you see having a gun safe lets you have access to a weapon that can protect you and your family from wild or feral animals.
+So, you see having a safe gun lets you have access to a weapon that can protect you and your family from wild or feral animals.

 Today, when you walk at night in rural areas you can meet coyotes, feral dogs, on occasion mountain lions, and even bears.
 (True story) The wild is leaving the forests and find their way near your home.